magic/test/README.md

 ##### <a name="tests-magic-modules"></a>test @magic-modules

-@magic-modules assume all html tags to be globally defined. to create those globals for your test and check if a @magic-module returns the correct markup, just call one of the tags in your test function:
+@magic-modules assume all html tags to be globally defined. to create those globals for your test and check if a @magic-module returns the correct markup, call one of the tags in your test function:

 ```javascript
 export default [